 FAQs About Your Auto Insurance Card

 Can I show proof of insurance on my phone?

 While most states allow you to show your insurance card on your phone, some don’t – such as New Mexico.
 Be sure to check in your state to see if this is allowed.
 New Mexico law enforcement might not accept that electronic insurance card.

-An insurance policy card functions as your proof of insurance.
-You will need any time you need to prove that you have insurance for your vehicle.
+An auto insurance identification card functions as proof of your insurance.
+You will need the card any time you need to prove you have insurance for your vehicle.